captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I ain't much of a writer.
 ---
 ## MRS. VAN BUREN:
-Oh —
+Oh
 ---
 ## ESTHER:
 No, I ain't a writer at all.
-The fact is I can't read.
 ---
+The fact is
+---
+I...I can't read.
+---
 ## MRS. VAN BUREN:
 Do you have the letter?
+---
 May I see it?
-(Esther hesitates, then pulls the letter from her smock and hands it to Mrs. Van Buren, who quickly peruses it and smiles.)
+---
+---
 Panama.
+---
+He has lovely penmanship,
+---
+that's important.
+---
+He isn't careless with his stroke,
+---
-He has lovely penmanship, that's important.
-He isn't careless with his stroke, that's the mark of a thoughtful man.
+now that's the mark of a thoughtful man.
+---
 It's a good thing, I believe.
 ---
 ## ESTHER:
-Lwon't respond, of course, if it ain't appropriate.
+I won't respond, of course,
 ---
+if it ain't appropriate.
+---
 ## MRS. VAN BUREN:
 Nonsense.
+---
 He's halfway across the world.
+---
 I'm sure he's perfectly harmless.
-A bit lonesome perhaps, that's all.
 ---
+He's just a bit lonesome is all.
+---
 ## ESTHER:
-But, if I have Mrs. Dickson over at the rooming house help me, she'll get all up in my business.
-And she's got an opinion about everything and I'd rather not be lectured or questioned or bothered.
-She's just about the busiest in any event, she said to rip it up promptly, a decent woman wouldn't resort to such a dalliance.
+But, if I have Mrs. Dickson
+---
+over at the rooming house
+help me,
+---
+she'll get all up in my business.
+---
+And she's got an opinion
+about everything
+---
+and I'd rather not be questioned or lectured
+---
+or bothered.
+---
+She's just about the busiest person that
+---
+in any event,
+---
+she said to rip it up promptly,
+---
+a decent woman wouldn't resort to such a dalliance.
+---
 But as you can see he has taken interest in me.
 ---
 ## MRS. VAN BUREN:
 Would you like me to help you write to him, Esther?
 ---
 ## ESTHER:
 I couldn't ask.